soitun/phantom_renderer/README.md

 This will save the fully rendered HTML page in `Rails.cache` so that the next time this page is requested it will be served from cache and not re-rendered by phantom_server.
-If the phantom_server did not render the page well or returned a response different than HTTP 200 the page won't be cached.
+If `phantom_server` did not render the page successfully or returned a response different than HTTP 200 the page won't be cached.